King Solomon and Pope Francis share a common cause to achieve peace in the Middle East with a vast difference in modus operandi.

 (Reasons one and two omitted for brevity of this post)

-So what is my purpose in making this comparison?
-It is to make us aware that while their actions may differ, they both also use similar words of wisdom to further the cause of peace and brotherhood.
+The purpose of my making this comparison is to make us aware that while their choices differ, they both also use similar words of wisdom to further the cause of peace and brotherhood.

 In the past three thousand years, we seem to speak and hear wise words of peace and brotherhood, hope and dream about peace with our minds, yet never seem to listen and act wisely as evidenced by the foolish actions recorded of our human history of wars.